dotnet/iot/src/devices/Arduino/README.md

 # SPI, GPIO and I2C drivers for Arduino with Firmata

-This binding supports GPIO, PWM, SPI and I2C access from a normal Desktop environment (Windows, Linux) trough an Arduino board.
-This is done trough an Arduino program called "Firmata" developed for this particular purpose.
+This binding supports GPIO, PWM, SPI and I2C access from a normal Desktop environment (Windows, Linux) through an Arduino board.
+This is done through an Arduino program called "Firmata" developed for this particular purpose.

 ## Device family